Galle

 Is Galle Fort worth visiting?

-Absolutely!
-Galle Fort is one of the best-preserved colonial forts in Asia and a UNESCO World Heritage Site.
-The atmosphere, boutiques, cafes, and sunset views make it a must-visit.
+Absolutely.
+Galle Fort is one of the best-preserved colonial forts in all of Asia and a UNESCO World Heritage Site.
+The combination of centuries-old Dutch and Portuguese architecture, boutique shops, artisan cafes, the iconic lighthouse, and sunset walks along the ramparts makes it one of the most atmospheric destinations in Sri Lanka.

 Can I walk around Galle Fort?